JeremyMcCormick/consdb-jeremym/doc/operator-guide/schema-migration-process.rst

   database `alembic upgrade head -n <database name>`.
 The database names are cdb_latiss, cdb_* and otherwise noted
   <link to existing db tables in intro page>
   Once both the new consdb software is deployed (hinfo, pqserver) and the database tables have been updated, we can test by taking an image with LATISS.
   Access LOVE via `<teststand>/love` and use the 1Password admin information to sign in.
-Navigate to the ATQueue or Auxilary Telescope (AuxTel) Script Queue.
+Navigate to the ATQueue or Auxillary Telescope (AuxTel) Script Queue.
   See <links for using script queue and tts> for guidelines on using the test stands.
   Before editing these scripts, note their starting configurations, as we will return the configuration to that when we are done.
   Take a test/simulated picture with LATISS through the ATQueue using these three scripts: